ammyrohilla5050-dot/jmeter-coordinated-throughput-controller/README.md

 In all cases, the selected controller runs its child samplers/controllers normally.
 Non-selected sibling controllers return no sampler for that parent iteration.

-## Why This Exists

-JMeter's standard Throughput Controller evaluates each sibling independently.
-If two sibling controllers are both configured at 50%, both can run in the same parent iteration.
-This plugin is for test plans that need weighted controller selection where sibling controllers are mutually exclusive and only one controller run at any given iteration.

 ## Install